dinguschan-owo/Helios/README.md

 - Brave
 - Vivaldi

-Does not work in:
+but does not work in:

 -Safari

-Sorry Apple users :(
+sorry Apple users.

 ## ***`How To Use`***

-1. clone this repo, host on any site hoster (static or not), or just download the files. you know the drill.
+1. clone this repo, host on any site hoster (Netlify/Codepen/Render/CodeSandbox/Vercel/Heroku) and deploy the project.
+2. deploy and use

+alternativly:

+1. download the offline file either from this repo or from the dropdown menu in Helios (`Helios-Offline.html`)
-2. open `index.html` in your browser (broser in a browser haha).
+3. open the file in your browser (broser in a browser haha).
-3. go crazy!
+4. go crazy!

 ## ***`𝚄𝚙𝚍𝚊𝚝𝚎 𝚂𝚌𝚑𝚎𝚍𝚞𝚕𝚎`***